dex-nonix/4Real/MASTER/REQUIRED/FRONTEND/chat_components.md

 - PrimeVue + PrimeFlex are available (already in project)
 - No custom CSS; rely on Prime theme + utilities
 - Services are imported directly (no provide/inject).
 The widget is self-contained.
-- Existing CRUD pages handle admin; Chat UI focuses on runtime chat only
+- Chat UI focuses on runtime chat only

 ---

 ## 6) Error handling and empty states

-- Show inline toasts (PrimeVue ToastService) on API errors
+- Show inline toasts (PrimeVue ToastService) on API errors — IMPLEMENTED via `useChatInstance({ onError })` + `useToast` in `ChatWidget`.
-- Empty states for: no sessions, no messages yet, no tools
+- Empty states for: no sessions, no messages yet, no tools — PENDING minimal UI copy
-- Disable buttons while loading/sending
+- Disable buttons while loading/sending — PARTIAL (composer disables while sending)

 ---